THE THREE DAY LONDON GUIDE

 ibis Styles Southwark London

 The whole hotel has a broadway theme which makes it fun and colourful!
 It was the first time we stayed in Southwark and we can highly recommend it!
-Around the corner you’ll find many nice eateries and bars like the Iron Flat Square, a hub of food stalls and bars that is open every day of the week.
-Next to that you have the London Borough Market around the corner which is a must visit!
-From the hotel, you can also easily walk to the Thames River and see the Tower Bridge.
+Around the corner, you’ll find many nice eateries and bars like the Iron Flat Square, a hub of food stalls and bars that is open every day of the week.
+Next to that, you have the London Borough Market around the corner which is a must-visit!
+From the hotel, you can also easily walk to the Thames River and see Tower Bridge.
 Book your stay here.
 Curious about our ibis Styles stay in Paris?
 You can read it in our Paris Guide!